garrandall/popular-music-data/tracks/a-woman-a-lover-a-friend-jackie-wilson.md

 I want a lover (a lover)
 I want a friend (a woman, a lover, a friend)

-Mmmm, I want somebody to share my love
+Mmm, I want somebody to share my love
 Yes, loving is something I've got plenty of
 I want a woman (woman)
 I want a lover (a lover)
-I want a friend (a woman, a lover, a friend) ah-ahh
+I want a friend (a woman, a lover, a friend) ah-ah

 I don't want a fancy gal
 With powder and paint